About Getting Harpooned

 Hi Rosabella,

-I was searching the internet and came upon your blog post at http://www.fatherthywillbedone.com/loa-changing-lds-and-christian-beliefs/ To my surprise, you were talking about me!
+I came across your blog post—http://www.fatherthywillbedone.com/loa-changing-lds-and-christian-beliefs/%20—and was surprised to see you were talking about me!

 UPDATE: Her site appears to have been shut down due to—"financial difficulties' (her words)—but here is the archive of her post that blasted me.